 The washer, dryer and furnace should be elevated on the first floor.

 Consider installing shelves to elevate items to prevent water damage.

 Adding shelves may save you some floor space as well as keep your belongings away from water.
 If water invades your territory, the only thing you may need to worry about replacing is your shelves instead of more important items.

 If you have important documents like birth certificates or college diplomas, it can be impossible, difficult or costly to replace them.
 Some colleges do not replace lost or damaged diplomas.
 Keep them safe from the elements in a sealed waterproof container.

 Sometimes a once-in-a-lifetime flood just happens to catch you off guard.
 There are still things you can do to for last minute flood damage protection.

 If you walk through floodwaters, you could electrocute yourself.
 Even if the flooding is out in the street, you should not walk through floodwaters.
 It only takes 6 inches of moving floodwater to knock you down.
 If that does not convince you how powerful currents are, you should see a car carried away by just a foot of moving water.
 Floodwater is powerful.
 According to the Wisconsin State Journal, raging floodwaters tore a man from rescuer’s arms when he exited his stranded vehicle.

 Move rugs, electronics and other items to upper floors if possible.
 If an elevated floor is not available, use tables, shelves, and counters to elevate your belongings.

 The ultimate way to help fend off the onslaught of floodwaters is to keep your sump pump running as long as possible with a home standby generator.
 All it takes to compromise your home is a blackout.
-With a generator, you can make sure your sump pump works if a storm related power outage strikes – whether you are at home or not.
+With a generator, you can keep your sump pump operating even if a storm related power outage strikes – whether you are at home or not.